howardabrams/learning-frc-robotics/docs/012-installing-eclipse.md

 **Eclipse IDE for JAVA Developers**:
 ![Install](./public/images/687474703a2f2f686f77617264616272616d732e636f6d2f7069676d6963652f30302d67657474696e672d737461727465642f65636c697073652d696e7374616c6c2d322e706e67.png)

-Follow therest of the Dialogs (you can choose the defaults).
+Follow the rest of the Dialogs (you can choose the defaults).

-Install the Robotic Extenshions from FIRST:
+Install the Robotic Extensions from FIRST:
 -------------------------------------------
 Find and start the **Eclipse** application you have just installed: